baendlorel/archiver/README.md

 ### alias

-Aliases will shorten the paths shown in command `list` and `log`.
-However, Archiver will still keep the full version.
-This is just for display purposes.
+Aliases shorten the paths shown in `list` and `log` commands.
+Archiver will still stores the full path.
+Aliases are for display only.

 ```bash
 arv config alias <alias>=<absolute-path>